Tropical Storm Nana develops, sets yet another Atlantic record

-Nana was churning about 425 miles east of Limon, Honduras, and 590 miles east of Belize City, Belize, moving westward at 18 mph as of 5 p.m.
-EDT Tuesday.
+Nana was churning about 265 miles east-northeast of Limon, Honduras, and 425 miles east of Belize City, Belize, moving westward at 18 mph as of 2 a.m.
+EDT Wednesday.

-A tropical storm warning was in effect for Yucatan Mexico from Puerto Costa Maya to Chetumal.
+A hurricane watch was in effect for the entire coast of Belize while a tropical storm warning was in effect for Yucatan, Mexico, from Puerto Costa Maya to Chetumal.
 A tropical storm watch was in place for northern Honduras, Roatan Island, the Bay Islands, Guatemala's Caribbean Sea coast and Belize.

 AccuWeather meteorologists say the system, which they have been monitoring for days, could strengthen further as it heads toward Central America.